 - Have your infant or child vaccinated with a rotavirus vaccine, which can prevent gastroenteritis caused by rotavirus

-- Drink only bottled or boiled water and avoid ice cubes when travelling, especially in developing countries.
+- When travelling, drink only bottled or boiled water and avoid ice cubes, especially in developing countries.

-A vaccine for rotavirus is available free for New Zealand babies.
-The oral vaccine - Rotarix - is given in two doses (at the 6-week and 3-month immunisation visits) to reduce the incidence or severity of rotavirus infection which is a very common cause of gastroenteritis in infants and young children.
+A vaccine for rotavirus is available free for New Zealand babies to have before 15 weeks of age.
+The oral vaccine is given in two doses (at the 6-week and 3-month immunisation visits) to reduce the incidence or severity of rotavirus infection, which is a very common cause of gastroenteritis in infants and young children.

 Further information and support